-Students may also elect to receive grades (A, B, C, D, F) in individual courses, in addition to Narrative Evaluations, by requesting them through the Dean's Office during the first two weeks of each term.
+Students may also elect to receive grades (A, B, C, D, F) in individual courses in addition to Narrative Evaluations during Registration through the Dean's Office.
 It is possible for the Dean's Office to assign a GPA based on a minimum of two years of continuous grades.
 It is generally not possible to request grades retroactively.

 All students are encouraged to consider the possibility of requesting grades for at least two years (or 64 credits) of their study at Bennington so that an eventual GPA might be produced upon graduation.
 While students at Bennington are evaluated in multiple ways throughout each term, and although the Narrative Evaluation remains the foundation for all transcripts, many students have found it useful and sometimes necessary to apply for grades for their transcripts.
-Several undergraduate and graduate scholarships require a GPA; many study-abroad programs, students might want to pursue while at Bennington, require a GPA; certain professions, students might want to consider, often require a GPA for admittance to graduate school (education, law, medicine, for example); international students who might pursue graduate work in any field in their home country are strongly advised to obtain grades; and schools in the U.S., where some students might choose to transfer, often require a GPA.
-All students can request grades (given in addition to Narrative Evaluations) through the Registrar's Office during the first two weeks of each term.
-Any students with questions about whether or not to apply for grades should discuss the matter with their Faculty Advisors and the Dean of Studies.
+Several undergraduate and graduate scholarships require a GPA; many study-abroad programs students might want to pursue while at Bennington require a GPA; certain professions students might want to consider often require a GPA for admittance to graduate school (education, law, medicine, for example); international students who might pursue graduate work in any field in their home country are strongly advised to obtain grades; and schools in the U.S. where some students might choose to transfer to often require a GPA.
+All students can request grades (given in addition to narrative evaluations) through the Registrar's Office during the first two weeks of each term.
+Any students with questions about whether or not to apply for grades should discuss the matter with their faculty advisors and the Dean of Studies.

-Appealing an Evaluation or Grade
+Appealing an Evaluation

 If a student thinks that a final evaluation or grade is inaccurate, the student should normally first discuss the matter with the faculty member.
-If the matter is not resolved to the student's satisfaction, the student may appeal the evaluation by writing a letter to the faculty member stating his or her grounds for disagreement, and the letter should be copied to the Dean of Studies who will contact the faculty member to discuss the matter.
-If the matter is still not resolved to the student's satisfaction, the

-Dean of Studies will consult with the faculty member and the Provost and Dean.
+If the matter is not resolved to the student's satisfaction, the student may appeal the evaluation by writing a letter to the faculty member stating his or her grounds for disagreement, and the letter should be copied to the Dean of Studies who will contact the faculty member.
+If the matter is not resolved to the student's satisfaction, the student may request a meeting with the Dean of Studies.
+If no satisfactory resolution is reached, the Dean of Studies will consult with the faculty member and the Provost and Dean.
 The decision of the Dean of Studies is final.
-Appeals must be made in writing by the end of the term following that of the evaluation or grade in question.
+Appeals must be made in writing by the end of the term following that of the evaluation in question.